Geek-Piyush/pizza-menu-app/README.md

 # Fast React Pizza Co.

 A basic React app displaying a pizza menu.
-Built as my first project to practice components, props, and JSX.
+Built as my first React project to practice components, props, and JSX.
+This project was bootstrapped with Create React App.

 ## Features